Blair Effron: Other affiliations

 Active in the Democratic party, Effron was a prominent supporter of John Kerry's 2004 presidential campaign and an active supporter of Joe Biden's 2020 presidential campaign.
 He also hosted Obama at his Upper East Side Manhattan home in May 2014 and Hillary Clinton in June 2015.
-Effron contributes political and business commentary to outlets including the Financial Times, The Wall Street Journal, CNBC and other publications.
+Effron contributes political and business commentary to outlets including the Financial Times, The Wall Street Journal, CNBC, Bloomberg and other publications.
 In August 2022, Effron was appointed by President Joe Biden as a member of the President’s Intelligence Advisory Board.
+He has publicly praised the Biden Administration's record, stating on Bloomberg TV that the Biden presidency has produced economic “steadiness, good growth and markets at an all-time high” and on CNBC stating “the Administration has done a strong job getting legislation to help the economy."

+Effron has endorsed Kamala Harris's 2024 presidential campaign and organized support for the Vice President within the business community.
+He stated on CNBC that Harris recognizes the importance of policy alignment with the private sector and on Bloomberg TV that CEOs prefer stability and a free-market based economy.